Pepn/SurveyToolkit/README.md

 # SurveyToolkit

+- The SurveyToolkit supports the follow question types: Open, Linear, Grid, and Multiple Choice.

+## Documentation
+The SurveyManager contains QuestionnairePages which handle most of the logic for each page.
+The pages contain a list of FormObjectData (ScriptableObjects) where a FormObjectData could either a question, a submit button or some infobox.
+Every question is a prefab variant of the original QuestionForm, if you want to change the layout change this prefab.
+The FormObjectData must have a reference to the prefab, this way the QuestionnairePage knows which and how to instantiate the prefab.
+The Survey is populated at runtime, so press play to inspect your survey.
+To create new questions right click in the Project > Create > SurveyToolkit > QuestionType.
+Or just copy and edit the example questions.

+## Example
+The SampleScene shows a simple 2 page survey

 ## Data
 The data is stored as .csv files in the [persistant storage](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) of the device.
 It is also possible to upload the data to a server.